 Even if you don’t plan on owning a car or driving in Japan, consider getting an IDP to use in case you want to rent a car.

 If you will need to get a Japanese license, start preparing as early as possible.
 For those with a valid foreign license, the conversion process can sometimes take one month or more, even for those from Commonwealth countries.
-Visit the license conversion section for more details.
-If you want to learn about the process of getting a Japanese license from scratch, read the driving school section.

-Drinking and Driving (+ Cycling)
+Drinking and Driving (yes, you too, cyclists!)

 Fortunately, Japan has a system of two-driver taxis called “daiko” (代行) where a second driver can drive your vehicle home for you.
 The fare is negotiated in advance, and is usually not too far off what a regular taxi would cost, and in many cases is cheaper.